Six Transcribed Improvisations on La Spagna

 Six Transcribed Improvisations on La Spagna 2011–15, excerpt

-Moreover, visualization of musical ideas often seems to be a requirement for the academic world to take certain musical matters seriously: Adam Neely calls it the cult of the written score.”3 I owe the idea of transcribing myself to the alto saxophonist extraordinaire Lee Konitz:
+Moreover, the visualization of musical ideas often seems to be a requirement for the academic world to take certain musical matters seriously: Adam Neely calls it the cult of the written score.”3 I owe the idea of transcribing myself to the alto saxophonist extraordinaire Lee Konitz:

 I have suggested that to learn a solo from a record you should listen; sing it; play it; write it down and analyze it.
 The same should be done for your own solos, so you can confront what you play, study it, and enjoy the process.

-Lee Konitz, Conversations on the Improviser’s Art: 117
+Lee Konitz, Conversations on the Improviser’s Art, 117

 Since I began transcribing my recordings, it has taken me more than two years to collect the material I am publishing here today.
 Yes, that is a long time, but look at the numbers: